Student raises concerns with $4.2 million Studentcare contract

 According to Rahaman, Henri’s signature was meant only as a show of support, and the fully signed contract containing the signatures of Rahaman and CSU finance coordinator Souad El Ferjani was only sent to Studentcare after the motion to approve the contract was passed at the SCM.

-The legal review also highlights that the LCP does not cover legal representation for international law, a field of law the letter claims is “very much in demand by the many international students who are members of the CSU.”
+The legal review also highlights that the LCP does not cover legal representation for immigration law, a field of law the letter claims is “very much in demand by the many international students who are members of the CSU.”

 During the SCM, Rahaman told councillors, “You pay $30 in advance and you have access to a lawyer for housing and immigration law.”
 He later clarified with The Link that he was only referring to legal consultation.